Innovative Global Program

 within the university and in international forums.

-Communication courses give students strategies and practice in writing and presenting their research within the university and in international forums.
+Communication Subjects give students strategies and practice in writing and presenting their research within the university and in international forums.

 of the social context in which engineering is utilized.